Nahasapeemapetilon/MyTelegramMenu/README.md

   - 'googleURL' JSON endpoint URL of your public Google Spreadsheets file
     - e.g. 'googleURL' : 'https://spreadsheets.google.com/feeds/cells/<yourIDCode>/1/public/full?alt=json'
   -  googleEnumList : the enumeration list you want to use for google control
+  - 'googleIgnoreEnumName' : if this flag is true, we no longer need to confirm the enum name with. the googlehanlder looking only for state names.
+    - e.g 'googleIgnoreEnumName' : true

 #### default Options